acbyers/about/blogposts/gophercon-2019-you-can-t-go-your-own-way-the-standardization-of-go-at-github.md

 Frustrated by the issues she encountered in this seemingly simple project, Jessica gathered some developers from a few teams at GitHub to brainstorm and discuss some possible solutions.
 They all quickly centered on language standardization as their solution.

 ## What is Language Standardization?
-Language standardization has three main tenants:
+Language standardization has three main tenets:
 1. Libraries and Packages
 2. Project Structure
 3. Development Lifecycle